mikeyautorino2/NBAVORPMODEL/README.md

 - Explore other regression models or ensemble methods to potentially improve performance.
 - Investigate the impact of including advanced in-game metrics and contextual information.

-## Credits

-Developed by [Your Name].
-Special thanks to the open-source community for providing the tools and libraries that made this project possible.

 ## License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify this README as necessary to match any additional details or changes in your project!